 1. Drink Water:

 Water helps you stay hydrated (duh), especially when you fly.
 The air at 35,000 is very dry at around 10% humidity.
 That low cabin humidity and high elevation contributes to your chances of getting the dreaded “airplane cold”.
 Hydrating will help reduce your chances of getting sick as well as reducing the chances of leg cramping caused by dehydration.
 And apparently, studies have shown that drinking a little bit through the whole flight is better than chugging a lot before you get on the plane.
 To that end, you may want to bring a collapsible water bottle.
 It won’t take up much room and you can fill it at the airport.
-And, no need to dehydrate yourself further by drinking coffee, tea or a few cocktails midflight.
+And, no need to dehydrate yourself further by drinking coffee, tea or a few cocktails inflight.

 2. Don’t Overindulge in Alcohol or Caffeine:

-I’m not saying don’t have a cocktail, I’m just not advocating overdoing it.
+I’m not saying don’t have a cocktail, I’m just advocating not overdoing it.
 Who needs a hangover the next day?
 As for caffeine, I’m guilty of overdoing it.
 Both alcohol and caffeine are diuretics, which means that they make the body produce an increased amount of urine.
 Any substance that has diuretic effects can cause dehydration.
 See number 1!

 And if you’re at altitude, the effects of overindulging in alcohol and caffeine can be worse.
-While recent studies have found that higher altitude can impair some abilities, it does not make alcohol more potent., i.e., you don’t get drunker faster at altitude; however, alcohol dehydrates you and drinking too little water can quickly lead to dehydration, especially at high altitudes (where humidity and oxygen levels are both lower), which is defined by the Society for Mountain Medicine as elevations between 5,000 feet and 11,500 feet.
+While recent studies have found that higher altitude can impair some abilities, it doesn't make alcohol more potent., i.e., you don’t get drunker faster at altitude; however, alcohol dehydrates you and drinking too little water can quickly lead to dehydration, especially at high altitudes (where humidity and oxygen levels are both lower), which is defined by the Society for Mountain Medicine as elevations between 5,000 feet and 11,500 feet.
 The same basic concept goes for caffeine – it can dehydrate you quicker at altitude.
 Since humidity is lower at higher altitudes, when you perspire, that perspiration evaporates quicker and you might not even realize that you’re losing water which then leads to not drinking enough and ultimately getting dehydrated.
+Again, see number 1!

 3. Use a nasal saline spray: